Covid-19 Antibody Test Now Available

 If you are NHS frontline staff please contact us on email@example.com for discounted rates.

 Qured offers two tests for Covid-19: a rapid PCR RNA test and an IgG antibody test.
 Broadly speaking, the difference between the two tests can be understood as: 'Do I have it?'
 (PCR) and ‘Have I shown a detectable IgG antibody response?'
 (Antibody).
 Qured’s PCR test can identify Covid-19 in those who suspect they currently have the virus, from the earliest pre-symptomatic stages of the infection.
-Qured’s Covid-19 antibody test can identify those who have shown an immune response to the virus, once they have recovered from suspected symptoms.
+Qured’s Covid-19 antibody test can identify those who develop an immune response to the virus.
 For more information, please see our dedicated PCR and Antibody test pages.

 We are an established on-demand doctor service that is regulated by the Care Quality Commission.
-We have worked hard to source the most reliable tests currently available and all packages include the offer of a telephone consultation with a GP, so you can be sure you are getting expert medical advice.
+We have worked hard to source the most reliable tests currently available.
+Our antibody test is administered by a competent healthcare professional, so you can be sure your blood sample is taken correctly.
+Our PCR test includes a follow-up consultation with a GP if your results are positive.

 The performance of these tests is described by their “sensitivity,” or their ability to identify those with infection with or antibodies to Covid-19 (true positive rate), and their “specificity,” or their ability to identify those without infection with or antibodies to Covid-19 (true negative rate).